 5. Weight Gain and Enlarged Abdomen

 As the puppies grow, your dog’s abdomen will expand in size.
 This can be one of the clearest indicators of a dog’s pregnancy, especially if your dog has no other reason for sudden weight gain.
 However, enlarging of the abdomen occurs relatively late into your dog’s pregnancy, meaning that if you notice this sign, along with others, it’s time to take her to the vet.

 During the last few weeks of pregnancy, you may notice your dog begin to shred bedding and other available materials to create a nest.
 She may also become irritable and reclusive during this time, so it’s best to limit her contact with small children.

 Compared with humans, dog gestation periods are a relatively short 56-70 days.
 As a result, acting quickly on signs of pregnancy is crucial to ensuring a comfortable, safe birth for your new puppies.
 After a proper examination, your local veterinarian can provide you with all of the instruction you need to properly care for your pregnant pet.

 Do you think your dog may be pregnant?
-Get in touch to learn more about the care she needs.
+Please contact your veterinarian about the care she needs.